This article has links to products and services we recommend, which we may make a commission from.

 The best restaurants in Costa Brava have placed the region firmly on the culinary map.

 There are 18 Michelin Stars distributed among 15 restaurants in Costa Brava.

-But, you don’t have to dine at Michelin star restaurants in Costa Brava to enjoy the best Catalan food.
+But you don’t have to dine at Michelin-starred restaurants in Costa Brava to enjoy the best Catalan food.

 The restaurant is located in Plaça Independència, one of Girona’s most popular squares.

 The restaurant’s interior is warm and rustic.
 The decor is of a time gone by, and it feels like you are eating at the best grandmother’s kitchen in Girona.

 What to Eat At Casa Marieta Girona Restaurant

 On the menu are home-cooked traditional Catalonian dishes with uncompromising flavors.

 As a starter, go for the “sea & land” toast, an assortment of Catalan cold cuts served on a traditional pan con tomate.